What are onsens? Why should you try one?

 - Don’t jump into the bath.
 Please don’t swim inside the bath.
 Avoid making big movements!

-- Modesty towel must not touch the water.
+- Face/Modesty towel must not touch the water.
 Leave it outside the bath or balance it on you head.

 - Don’t wring your towel’s water into the onsen bath.
 Wring it outside the onsen bath, into the drain.

 - Don’t talk too loudly.
 People are here to relax and unwind.

 - Don’t bring soap or shampoo or anything else into the onsen bath.

 - No eating & drinking inside the onsen bath.

 I noticed a separate tub of hotspring water outside the onsen baths when I was at different onsen facilities, but can’t seem to find info on it.
 I believe it’s for rinsing your body with super-clean, super-fresh hotspring water after you leave the onsen bath, although someone told me it might be for you to try out and get used to the temperature before you enter the onsen.
 If you know, please tell me!